-Now, you must connect the supply line, shut off valve and the sediment trap.
-The gas shut off valve is an important component.
+- Step #5 – The Valves and Supply Lines:- Low, you must connect the supply line, shut off valve, and the sediment trap.
+The gas shut-off valve is an important component.
 It must be attached to the stainless steel corrugated supply line.
 The sediment trap must be connected to the steel supply line too.
 These connections should be tightened using nuts and bolts.
 You can use an adjustable wrench to tighten the nuts.

-Once the gas shut off valve is connected, you must attach the water shut off valve.
-These water shut off valve should be connected to the tankless water heater.
+Once the gas shut off valve is connected, you must attach the water shut-off valve.
+These water shut-off valves should be connected to the tankless water heater.
 The water pipes must be supported using bell hangers.
 You can use copper water pipes.
 Don’t forget to solder the copper joints.